Staff: Chelsey L. Vincent

 Hometown: Decatur, Mississippi

-Degree: B.S. in Elementary Education from Mississippi State University; M.S. in Counseling with a Concentration in Student Affairs from Mississippi State University; currently pursuing a Ph.D. in Educational Leadership with a Concentration in Higher Education Leadership
+Degree: A.S. in Liberal Arts from East Central Community College; B.S. in Elementary Education from Mississippi State University; M.S. in Counseling with a Concentration in Student Affairs from Mississippi State University; currently pursuing a Ph.D. in Educational Leadership with a Concentration in Higher Education Leadership

 Phone Number: 662.325.3794

 Office Location: Allen Hall, 264

 What do you enjoy most about working with MSU students?

 I have the opportunity to meet students where they are and help them get to where they want to be, so being a student’s biggest cheerleader is what I enjoy most.

 What is the most important advice you would give students?